• Customer Service 800.562.2556

 • Verify when the caller claims to represent a company you know or a government agency.
 You can always call the company or agency using the number found on their website.

-• File a complaint online with the FTC or call 1-877-FTC-HELP or FCC or call 1-888-CALL-FCC
+• File a complaint or call FCC, or call 1-888-CALL-FCC

 • Register your number with the National Do Not Call Registry